 - sleeping poorly

 Occasionally, bouts of anxiety may lead to panic attacks.
-These attacks may start very suddenly with the symptoms above, and progress.
-During a panic attack, your symptoms may be very physical in nature, which can make the experience that much worse.
+These attacks may start very suddenly with the aforementioned symptoms and progress.

-While anyone can develop anxiety during pregnancy, there are certain risk factors that may contribute, including:
+While anyone can develop anxiety during pregnancy, there are certain risk factors that may contribute:

 - family history of anxiety or panic attacks